Technical Reference

 \(h\)Geopotential height (altitude)m

-App unit policy.
-Calculations are performed internally in SI units (°C, kPa); displays allow °C/°F. Saturation pressure and VPD are reported in kPa throughout for consistency with FAO-56 and ASHRAE conventions.
+Unit policy.
+All calculations are performed internally in SI (°C, kPa).
+Display allows °C or °F. Saturation pressure and VPD are reported in kPa throughout, consistent with FAO-56 and ASHRAE conventions.

 The app uses a Magnus–Tetens–type expression (FAO-56 form) for saturation vapor pressure over liquid water: